 (This is covered in state and federal anti-discrimination laws above)

 The Disability Discrimination Act is is designed to protect everyone, including employees from discrimination based on their disability, and so it is part of employment law in Australia

 Under this act, it is illegal to treat an employee less fairly because they have a disability.
 This also extends to employees who have relatives, friends, co-workers, or associates of a person with a disability.

 What the act considers to be a ‘disability’ applies to not only physical disorders but also intellectual, sensory, neurological, and psychiatric disorders as well.

-For this reason, it is important to remember you cannot discriminate against candidates and new hires based on their disability, and that you must – within a reasonable capacity – accommodate for a disabled employee.
+For this reason, it is important to remember you cannot discriminate against candidates and new hires based on their disability, and that you must – as far is reasonably practicable– accommodate a disabled employee.

 Some of the most important responsibilities to consider include:

 protect all employees from bullying, discrimination, and sexual harassment